 The rules and processes for recovering losses from fraudulent online orders are long, detailed and long-standing.
 Anytime any of the chargeback rules change merchants rightfully begin digging, looking for answers and the best way forward.

-Let’s start with this: Visa’s coming change to the rules around the compelling evidence needed to dispute a first-party fraud chargeback are — on balance — a good thing for merchants.
+Let’s start with this: Visa’s coming change to the rules around the compelling evidence needed to dispute a first-party chargeback fraud are — on balance — a good thing for merchants.

 - Visa’s new rules for compelling evidence in first-party chargeback cases take effect April 15, 2023.